-Budget cinema lenses are a thing at the moment.
+Budget cinema lenses are a thing around here at the moment.

-All the images from this article are stills taken from a test of the 50mm Sirui, pushed into darkness as suits the theme.
+This image and the one below are stills taken from a test of the 50mm Sirui, pushed into darkness as suits the theme.

-Then we hit the sub $1000au true budget glass.
-This is budget in the true sense.
-They can surprise, some are super sharp, some nearly perfectly corrected, some even offer some sort of special vibe but at the expense of something else.
+Then we hit the sub $1000au true budget glass, budget in the true sense, they can surprise.
+Some are super sharp, some nearly perfectly corrected, some even offer some sort of special vibe but usually at the expense of something else.
 They are getting better, but the race is not really fair.

 I guess another way of looking at is the jump from street sports car, to touring car to Formula One.
 They can all go at 200km an hour, just some better and safer than others.

-True budget even has flexible levels, ranging from sub $100au retro clones, re-purposed antiques to the $3-600au range.
+True budget can even have flexible levels, ranging from sub $100au retro clones, re-purposed antiques to the $3-600au new design range.
+This last is a bit of a fudge, because most of these lenses are often clones of older designs.

 I will be looking at the $600 lenses and below with one exception.
 Prices quoted are only rough and always shifting.
 I picked my two Spectrum and the IRIX lenses for half price, netting them all for less than the street price of the IRIX, so be patient, things happen.

 I consider myself brave and lucky in this space and for all intents and purposes, I am done.
-I will give the lenses a rating based purely on my feelings towards it, all that counts really.
+I will give the lenses a rating based purely on my feelings, all that counts really.

 TTArtisans 35mm f1.4 (L-mount $75au).